ant-design/ant-design-pro-site/docs/router-and-nav.en-US.md

 ]
 ```

-> Note that path must be defined in routre.config.js.(All you need in Conventional Routing is the correct page.)
+> Note that path must be defined in config.ts.(All you need in Conventional Routing is the correct page.)

 ### Bread Crumbs